adrianromero/buildtree/README.md

 Assumptions
 -----------

+The method assumes the relations passed builds a valid tree.
+To build a valid tree the following conditions must be fulfilled:

-* Considering the tree has n nodes, the number of relations passed must be n-1.
+* Considering the tree has n nodes, node values are [1 .. n]
+* The number of relations passed must be n-1.
-* Node values are [1 .. n].
+* A relation has type `int[]` and contains 2 elements.
+The first element is the parent node value, and the second element the child.
 * All node values must go in one and only on of the relations passed as the child node, except the root node.
 * In all relations, a node value must not appear more than twice as a parent.
-* The method assumes the relations passed builds a valid tree.
+A noce cannot have more than two children.

 Approach
 --------